Nalgaeset Hangul Input System

 coexist under the same operating system.

-- Please make sure to deselect Nalgaeset from the system’s default input language before
+- Make sure to deselect Nalgaeset from the system’s default input language before

-- Security Note: Since this program does not contain any digital signature, the
+- Since this program does not contain any digital signature, the

 operating system and antivirus software may mark it as dangerous, and even prevent you from

-Questions and comments about my program are welcome in both English and Korean.
+Questions and comments about my program are welcome via my e-mail (sebulsik at gmail) in both English and Korean.

 Using Romanized input with Nalgaeset IME